arjunpsd/rules-engine/README.md

         });
 ```

-### Data Source Adapters
+### Data Source Adaptors

 Evaluating rules generally requires external data to be fetched at runtime.
-Data Source Adapters are java classes (
+Data Source Adaptors are java classes (
 annotated as spring-beans) that are responsible for fetching the data from external sources and shaping them
 into `DataSets` that can be easily consumed by the rules engine for evaluation of the rule.
-All Data Source Adapters
+All Data Source Adaptors
-must implement `DataSourceAdapter` interface and its `fetch` method.
+must implement `DataSourceAdaptor` interface and its `fetch` method.

 ```java
 public interface DataSourceAdaptor {